 The manananggal tears themselves in two in order to be able to fly.
 Once the upper part is free of the lower torso, the manananggal is able to grow wings, fangs, and claws.
 Their organs and intestines remain inside the upper half of their body and literally just hang down freely.
 What a sight!

 They move freely among the crowd and often disguise themselves as beautiful women.
 Most folklore describes these creatures as unrecognizable.
 But here’s the trick – they aren’t always women!
-The manananggal can be men as well.
+But they can be men as well.

 The most beloved prey of manananggals is pregnant women.
 These women are in the most danger when they are asleep.
 These creatures usually hunt during the night, but they choose their victims during the day.

 The monsters target pregnant women because they are after women’s blood and fetuses’ hearts.
-In addition to wings and claws, manananggals have very long hollow tongues that they use to suck the hearts of the unborn babies and the blood of soon-to-be mothers.
+In addition to wings and claws, they have very long hollow tongues that they use to suck the hearts of unborn babies and the blood of soon-to-be mothers.

 Manananggals hunt for blood, like vampires, and eat fetuses, but they also love to devour the intestines of grown people – hearts, stomachs, and livers.